Azure/azure-sdk/docs/typescript/design.md

 type ContinuablePage<TElement, TPage = TElement[]> = TPage & {
   /**
-   * The token that keeps track of where to continue the iterator */ continuationToken?: string;
+   * A token that identifies a certain page.
+   */
+  continuationToken?: string;
 };